DO YOU SUFFER FROM ANY OF THESE THYROID SYMPTOMS:

 How to know if you are autoimmune!

 How do you know if you’re autoimmune?
 How do you know if your immune system is attacking your body?
-Well…we just talked about the fact that we run tests to see if you have an autoimmune thyroid or Hashimoto’s thyroiditis, specifically TPO and TGB antibodies, along with the immune panels, but the reality is…most people know that they’re autoimmune just from the fact that they may already suffer from a current autoimmune disorder such as psoriasis, rheumatoid arthritis, ulcerative colitis, Sjorgen’s syndrome, scleroderma, and/or lupus.
+Well…the reality is that most people know that they’re autoimmune just from the fact that they may already suffer from a current autoimmune disorder such as psoriasis, rheumatoid arthritis, ulcerative colitis, Sjorgen’s syndrome, scleroderma, and/or lupus.

 Another way that people will know if they’re autoimmune is that their symptoms may wax and wane.
 Symptoms that wax and wane are a sure sign that you are most likely suffering from an autoimmune condition.

-The third way that they will know if a patient’s autoimmune is they will come in with a basket of supplements, I mean a truck-load.
-I’ve had people bring in so many bottles of supplements it wasn’t funny.
-In many cases, the supplements that they are taking were actually making them worse!
+The third way that they will know if a patient is autoimmune is that they will come in with a basket of supplements and medications, I mean a truck-load.
+I’ve had people bring in so many bottles it wasn’t funny.
+In many cases, the things that they are taking were actually making them worse!

 Number four…their life fell apart after they got sick.
 That’s how they know they’re autoimmune.
 They’ve been to 12 or 15 or 20 different doctors and they have a stack of medical records sky high all because it’s an undiagnosed autoimmune condition.